Tuesday, July 20, 2010

 The Pastor’s Perspective

-What are the Biblical qualifications for deacon?
-The Bible is clear about the qualifications for a deacon.
-Paul says in 1 Timothy 3:8-10, 12-13 that “Deacons likewise must be men of dignity, not double-tongued, or addicted to much wine or fond of sordid gain, but holding to the mystery of the faith with a clear conscience.
-These men must also first be tested; then let them serve as deacons if they are beyond reproach.
-Deacons must be husbands of only one wife, and good managers of their children and their own households.
-For those who have served well as deacons obtain for themselves a high standing and great confidence in the faith that is in Christ Jesus.”
+Second, we need men who are godly and self-controlled, qualified by their desire to serve, their embrace of the faith and their proven character (see 1 Timothy 3:8-10,12-13).
+The ‘Three Qualifications’ for deacons are: desire to serve, orthodoxy, moral character.
+Paul says: “Deacons likewise must be men of dignity, not double-tongued, or addicted to much wine or fond of sordid gain, but holding to the mystery of the faith with a clear conscience.
+These men must also first be tested; then let them serve as deacons if they are beyond reproach. ...
+Deacons must be husbands of only one wife, and good managers of their children and their own households.”